 - Pour in stock while stirring and bring the mixture to boil.
 Once the soup starts to boil, turn it down to medium-low.

-- Add bay leaf and sage.
-Add salt and pepper to taste.
+Add bay leaf and sage.
+Add garlic powder, salt, and pepper to taste.
 Stir and cook uncovered for about an hour.
 Stir the mixture occasionally.

 - Take out the bay leaf.

 - Stir in heavy cream and cook for a couple more minutes.